Misaki Doi: 2018: Return to the ITF Circuit and WTA Tour qualifying

 Due to her ranking drop following her struggles in 2017, Doi returned to playing qualifying events in the Australian swing.
 She beat Tamara Zidanšek in the first round of qualifying at the Brisbane International before falling to Heather Watson in straight sets.
-She then exited the Australian Open to Dayana Yastremska 3-6, 1-6 in the first round of qualifying.
+She then exited the Australian Open to Dayana Yastremska in the first round of qualifying.

-Doi then had two first round losses in Challenger-level events in the U.S., losing to wildcard Victoria Duval, 1-6 2-6 in the WTA 125 event at Newport Beach, and then to Bianca Andreescu in the $100k event in Midland.
+Doi then had two first-round losses in Challenger-level events in the U.S., losing to wildcard Victoria Duval, 1-6 2-6 at Newport Beach, and then to Bianca Andreescu in the $100k event in Midland.

 Her ranking having dropped to 144, Doi dropped down to $25k event in Surprise, Arizona but was shocked in the second round by a French qualifier ranked 499.
-She then played three ITF and Challenger events, reaching a $25k quarterfinal in Rancho Santa Fe, and qualifying for the Oracle Challenger Indian Wells before falling in a final-set tiebreaker to Varvara Lepchenko.
+She then played three ITF and Challenger events, reaching a $25k quarterfinal in Rancho Santa Fe, and qualifying for the Indian Wells Challenger, before falling in a final-set tiebreaker to Varvara Lepchenko.

 After failing to qualify for Charleston, Doi played a number of ITF events with very limited success, winning only two matches and losing five.
 She then lost in the first round of qualifying for the French Open in straight sets to Rebecca Peterson.

 Her ranking having plunged to 328, she returned to Asia to play a series of $25k events.
-This saw an upturn in form, winning the event in Kofu against five Japanese opponents, before then reaching the final of the event in Daegu in South Korea, before retiring injured 2-5 down in the final to Han Na-Lae.
+This saw an upturn in form, winning the event in Kofu against five Japanese opponents, before then reaching the final of the event in Daegu in South Korea, before retiring injured 2-5 down in the final to Han Na-lae.
 She then continued her improved form in the US, reaching a quarterfinal of a $60k event in Honolulu, losing to Jessica Pegula, before reaching a semifinal in Ashland, Kentucky, beating the top seed Caroline Dolehide on route, for her best ranking win of the season.

-Doi then had a breakthrough in her season, by qualifying and winning a $100,000 ITF event in Vancouver, beating Heather Watson in the final.
-This provided her ranking a boost of around 80 places and meant she could play the qualifying event of the US Open - but lost in the first round to compatriot Nao Hibino, 4-6, 3-6.
+Doi then had a breakthrough in her season, by qualifying and winning a $100k event in Vancouver, beating Heather Watson in the final.
+This provided her ranking a boost of around 80 places and meant she could play the qualifying event of the US Open - but lost in the first round to compatriot Nao Hibino, in straight sets.

 After a first-round loss as a wildcard in Hiroshima, Doi qualified for the Pan Pacific Open before falling in the first round to Camila Giorgi.
 After an early exit in Tashkent, Doi qualified for the Tianjin Open, and had her best ranking win of the season by beating Yulia Putintseva, ranked 47.
 She then lost in the second round to Timea Bacsinszky.
 Her next breakthrough was at the $100k event in Shenzhen, where she reached semifinals - beating third seed Luksika Kumkhum, before losing to top seed Zheng Saisai.
 She ended season with a first-round loss to wildcard Sabine Lisicki in the WTA 125 event in Taipei.